Mount Arlington, New Jersey: Local government

+In December 2024, the borough council appointed Rockie Fuller to fill the seat expiring in December 2025 that had been held by Leonard "Lee" Loughridge Jr.

+In February 2023, the borough council appointed Dave BaRoss to fill the seat expiring in December 2024 that had been held by Maria Farris.

-In January 2020, the Borough Council appointed Melissa Fostle to fill the seat expiring in December 2020 that became vacant when Steve Sadow resigned to move out of the borough.
+In January 2020, the borough council appointed Melissa Fostle to fill the seat expiring in December 2020 that became vacant when Steve Sadow resigned to move out of the borough.

 In the November 2019 general election, Republicans Maria Farris and Debra Galate were elected to fill the seats expiring in December 2021 that had been held by Raymond Simard and Robert Sorge.

-In May 2016, the Borough Council appointed Jack Delaney to fill the council seat expiring in December 2017 that had been held by Michael Stanzilis until he was appointed as interim mayor; Delaney served on an interim basis until the November 2016 general election, when he was elected to serve the balance of the term of office.
+In May 2016, the borough council appointed Jack Delaney to fill the council seat expiring in December 2017 that had been held by Michael Stanzilis until he was appointed as interim mayor; Delaney served on an interim basis until the November 2016 general election, when he was elected to serve the balance of the term of office.

-Dover serves as the lead agency operating a joint municipal court that includes Mount Arlington and the neighboring municipalities of Mine Hill Township, Victory Gardens and Wharton.
-Established in 2009, the joint municipal court was forecast to offer annual savings in excess of $250,000 over the 10-year life of the agreement.
+Mount Arlington hosts a joint municipal court with Wharton.